stjudecloud/docs/docs/guides/tools/chipseq.md

 IP experiment as input.
 You can upload your input FastQ files by using the [data transfer application](../data/data-transfer-app.md) or by uploading them through [the command line](../data/command-line.md).
+Both of the guides linked here will contain more details on how to upload data using that method, so we defer to those guides here.

 !!! tip
     If you plan to upload data through the St. Jude Cloud Data Transfer application